- Lepidoptera of the DeLuca Preserve, Osceola County, Florida

 - Butterflies of Ecuador

 - Biogeography and Biodiversity of the Lepidoptera of Honduras

 Inventory of the Lepidopteran Fauna of the Guantanamo Bay Naval Base, Cuba

 McGuire staff members Deborah Matthews and Jacqueline Y. Miller, together with Florida Museum colleagues Roger Portell, Terry Lott, and James Toomey are investigating the Lepidopteran fauna of the Guantanamo Bay Naval Base.
 The unique dry tropical sub-montane to marsh habitats preserved on the base offer a rare opportunity to examine and compare the array of endemic and widespread lowland species and subspecies present with other Caribbean and Central American faunas.
 Nectar associations as well as larval host plants are also under study for specific taxonomic groups.
-A project database and various publications including illustrated checklists and local identification guides are in preparation.
-Specimens are deposited at the McGuire Center and tissue samples from representative taxa will be deposited in the Museum’s Genetic Resources Repository.
+This survey has resulted in various publications (e.g., on plume moths and blues) and an ongoing project database and species checklist.
+All specimens are deposited at the McGuire Center and tissue samples from representative taxa are deposited in the FLMNH Genetic Resources Repository.